Drugs Used in Mechanical Ventilation Graphic

 Propofol (Diprivan)

-The gastrointestinal (GI) tract
+The gastrointestinal (GI) tract.

-The mean arterial pressure, stroke volume, cardiac output, and systemic vascular resistance.
+Mean arterial pressure, stroke volume, cardiac output, and systemic vascular resistance.

 Final Thoughts